• Advertise

 Step 3: Cut out paper leaves

 Maple leaves would also make for a beautiful fall wreath accent.
-You can use colored paper stock, printed paper stock, keep it white, or paint your leaves like I do in the next step.
+You can use colored paper stock, printed paper stock, keep it white, or paint your leaves as I do in the next step.

 .